aallbrig/agones-stair-step-bootstrap-guide/JOURNAL.md

 ---

-I purposefully did not use Agones correctly.
-This is because I was exploring the guides that were presented to me.
-I should fix this.
+I purposefully did not focus on proper Agones use for exploratory purposes.
+Now is time to attempt to fix.

 ![agones-exploratory-misuse.png](media/agones-exploratory-misuse.png)